 Just pour rum over it

 I know what you are saying: Pour some rum over it, get out a soup spoon and start eating.
 Tempting as this is, I’ll just have a cup of coffee and eat just a little piece.
 Who needs a sugar coma?
-Well, maybe me.
+Well, maybe me, after what I just went through in the taxi.

 Please, don’t tell the police